saasbook/esaas-engagements/README.md

 * More comprehensive customer feedback through a feedback form with ratings/comments
 * Aggregates customer feedbacks from all iterations of an engagement, and display averages on each category
-* `User` supports different typs (e.g. Student, Staff/Coach, Customer)
+* `User` supports different types (e.g. Student, Staff/Coach, Customer)
 * Exports `Engagement` information as a CSV file
 * each `User` contains a profile image
-  - we are using Amazon S3 to store images on production envrionment, because Heroku has [emphemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
+  - we are using Amazon S3 to store images on production environment, because Heroku has [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 If you want to run this app on heroku server, you will have to create another Amazon S3 account and setup the configuration([Instruction](https://devcenter.heroku.com/articles/paperclip-s3)).
 * Authorization to edit/destroy only to "Coach"
 * Autocomplete dropdown list (select2)